 • Liaising with clients, banks and suppliers as necessary.

-• Assisting with changes to client websites.
+• Assisting with simple changes to client websites.

 • General administrative duties such as filing, post, file management, data storage and disposal.